thesassway/thesassway.com/CONTRIBUTING.md

 [@TheSassWay][3]) or [create a new issue][4] on GitHub.

-If you choose to submit an issue, title the issue appropriately and include an 140-character description so that it is easy to tweet.
+If you choose to submit an issue, title the issue appropriately and include an 140-character description that is easy to tweet.

-Right now we don't post news about Sass or Compass on the website, instead we tweet about it as we've found that it's much easier for us to maintain.

 Appropriate news items are:

-* A new library for Sass or Compass that would be of general interest to the community
+* A new library or tool for Sass or Compass
 * A tutorial or story about Sass from your own blog
 * A cool Sass demo that you've built
-* Announcements about new Sass books, conferences, tools, etc...
+* Announcements about new Sass books, conferences, etc...

-We won't tweet every news item that is submitted.
-We try not to overwhelm our subscribers with too many tweets.
-We are also looking for high quality submissions.

 [1]: http://thesassway.com
 [2]: https://github.com/thesassway/thesassway.com